Mom Advice for First Time Moms or Any Stage Mom

 After you do this for a while, you will now have a system of meal planning for your family that will virtually be on autopilot taking the majority of this work off your shoulders.
 Make it even easier by using a meal planning service (like Emeals) if you desire.
 Realize there will be days your plan/system may not work, just try again the next day.

-Now -Apply these Mom Tips and Tricks to Any Tasks in Your House
+Now -Apply these Mom Hacks to Any Tasks in Your House

 You can apply this same process to any system you want to implement to make your life easier.
 To get your ideas flowing on where else you can implement systems in your house, think about takes the second most amount of time after meals.
 Is it laundry or cleaning?
 Something else?